burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 ## Clothes don't Work
 Clothes can be collected, but cannot be applied

+The Only possible way I could think to fix this is to look at the code from other older builds once again, as the Web Builds hosted on
+GX.GAMES have some animations that use the normal Peppino Pallette (such as the Upper-Cut Move on the PTO Port)

 > Not sure this will be fixed anytime soon (as it's not high priority)

 # Fixed Issues: